haroldmud/Portfolio-milestone-project/README.md

 # Portfolio

-> This is my personnal portfolio, feel free to check it out.
+> This is my personnal portfolio, built with HTML,CSS and some javascript, feel free to check it out.

 ## Built With